 Cape Mendocino Light, Iron lighthouse in Humboldt County, California, US.

-The lighthouse began operating on December 1, 1868, and sent white flashes to guide ships along the California coast.
-In 1998, the structure was relocated from its original position on the cape to a new location inland.
+The lighthouse began operating on December 1, 1868, sending white flashes to guide ships along this stretch of coast.
+In 1998, the structure was moved from its original position on the cape to its current location in the park.

 The community of curious travelers